-Predictive analytics and the What Works Centre for Children’s Social Care
+Predictive analytics and the What Works Centre for Children’s Social Care — Connecting some dots the old fashioned way

 A recent announcement by the What Works Centre for Children’s Social Care (WWC) that it is to look into the growing but hitherto little-known field of predictive risk analytics in child protection services in England has prompted me to hastily compile this blog as an initial attempt to marshal some thoughts, join some dots and raise some flags about the proposed research and the topic it aims to explore.
 It comes with the caveat that much of what I mention below is the subject of more in-depth and therefore better analysis elsewhere.
 I urge readers to look into these things and draw there own conclusions.
-As always, I am open to being educated or just plain corrected on any of these points.
+As always, I am open to being educated or corrected on any of these points.

 Evidence is not politically neutral